About

 Halls Creek Rd, Waitpinga

 The general idea is that the poodlewalks becomes a digital visual diary or journal that shows what I am seeing and visually exploring whilst walking with the poodles.
 This process is an attempt to understand my work by observing and representing the very humble everyday surroundings of my everyday life.

-Though the aesthetic is that of a snapshot it does not pretend to be photojournalism, that is a document that says this is the way things are.
+The editing that I do in Lightroom is minimal, and it is mostly corrective in nature, or to enhance the mood of the moment.
 This post processing has is akin to jotting down an idea, thought, picture that can be worked on with my film cameras and is then connected to text.
-The image -text relationship is crucial to poodlewalks.

-Thoughtfactory is my current main website
+Thoughtfactory is my main website